HMS Orestes (1805): Career

-On 1 April 1809 Orestes was in Hamoaze for the court-martial of one of her men on charges of having sodomized a goat in the goat house aboard the vessel.
+On 1 April 1809 Orestes was at Hamoaze for the court-martial of one of her men on charges of having sodomized a goat in the goat house aboard the vessel.
 Lapenotiere brought the charges.

 Orestes recaptured the ship Pilgrim on 20 February 1810.

-A little over two months later, on 9 May, Orestes was eight leagues South-west by East of The Lizard when she was finally able to capture the French privateer schooner Dorade after a seven-hour chase.
+A little over two months later, on 9 May, Orestes was 8 league southwest by east of The Lizard when she was finally able to capture the French privateer schooner Dorade after a seven-hour chase.
 Dorade carried ten guns and a crew of 43 men under the command of Emmanuel Ives Le Roux. joined the chase and it was fire from Favorite that brought down the privateer's main and foretop masts, enabling Orestes to effect the capture.
 Dorade was a new vessel on her first cruise; she had left the Île de Batz only the previous evening and had made no captures.
 (Note: Dorade was a privateer from Saint-Malo commissioned in March 1810.
-Her first cruise was under Emmanuel-Yves Leroux-Desrochettes with 40 to 43 men, 4 guns and 6 swivel guns.
+Her first cruise was under Emmanuel-Yves Leroux-Desrochettes with 40 to 43 men, four guns and six swivel guns.
 Captured soon after her departure on this cruise.)